-Product group: Textile carpet tiles - surface pile of PA 6.6, tufted with bitumen backing and flame-proofing Issued on Owner of the declaration: Gemeinschaft umweltfreundlicher Teppichboden (GUT) e.V.
-07-01-2009 Declaration number: EPD-GUT-2009411-E
+Product group: Textile carpet tiles - surface pile of PA 6, tufted with bitumen backing and flame-proofing Owner of the declaration: Gemeinschaft umweltfreundlicher Teppichboden (GUT) e.V.

-- 7.10 Life cycle inventory analysis (LCI) The following chapters will describe in all detail the selected indicators of the life cycle analysis of 1 m2 of textile floor covering for all life stages, taking into consideration a service life of 1 year. - 7.10.1 Primary energy The primary energy here under consideration results from the energy input for all processes that are bound in the raw materials as fossil resources (oil).
+7.10 Life cycle inventory analysis (LCI)

+The following chapters will describe in all detail the selected indicators of the life cycle analysis of 1 m^2 of textile floor covering for all life stages, taking into consideration a service life of 1 year.

+7.10.1 Primary energy requirement

+The primary energy here under consideration results from the energy input for all processes that are bound in the raw materials as fossil resources (oil).

 Figure 1 shows the relative contributions of the life cycle stages product manufacture, including the provision of the raw materials, delivery/installation, usage per year and re-use to the primary energy consumption (regenerative and non-regenerative).
 The shares for the production process, including the provision of the raw materials, amount to 74% up to 83%, for the delivery/installation 0.6% up to 0.7% and for the annual usage 1% to 2%.
-Re-use results in an energy credit note of 15% to 23%.
+Re-use results in an energy credit note of 16% to 24%.